"... Belgrade-born Milena Kitic, is a real find, with a voice as golden as her hair. Tall and elegant, she is one of those rare

 Milena Kitic Vocal Studio.

-Kitic currently serves as chair of artistic excellence for the LA Opera with whom she most recently performed the
+Kitic currently serves as chair of artistic excellence at LA Opera with whom she most recently performed the role of

-role of Carmen, Albine in "Thais" (with Placido Domingo), Mrs. Noah in "Noah's Flood", and Suzuki in "Madame Butterfly"
+Carmen, Albine in "Thais" (with Placido Domingo), Mrs. Noah in "Noah's Flood", and Suzuki in "Madame Butterfly" (both

-(both conducted by Mo.
+conducted by Mo.
 J. Conlon).
-Among other most recent performances are her "signature" role of Carmen with the
+Among other most recent performances are her "signature" role of Carmen and Amneris in

-Pacific Symphony in Costa Mesa, CA, a solo-recital in Houston, TX and grand opening concert of Chapman University's
+Aida with the Pacific Symphony in Costa Mesa, CA, a solo-recital in Houston, TX , and grand opening concert of Chapman

 Kitic presently resides in Newport Beach, California.